 - 3.23 Levonorgestrel and Ulipristal Acetate may only be supplied for use at the time and should not be supplied for possible future use. - 3.24 The client should take the tablet on the premises, i.e. supervised consumption.
-In exceptional circumstances, the client may be given the tablet to take later in the day
+In exceptional circumstances, the client may be given the tablet to take later in the day in these cases the Pharmacist should label the Levonorgestrel 1.5mg or Ulipristal Acetate pack with the following information:

-- in these cases the Pharmacist should label the Levonorgestrel 1.5mg or Ulipristal Acetate pack with the following information: - The pharmacy name and address; - 'Keep out of reach of children'; - Directions for use: - Client identifier: - Date of supply. - 3.25 Clients who are supplied with Levonorgestrel or Ulipristal Acetate to take away should be advised to take it as soon as possible, and should be given the following before they leave the Pharmacy: - Dose, information and advice sheet on Levonorgestrel/Ulipristal Acetate, and - Guidance on how to take it, what happens next, and what to do if the tablet is lost / vomited. - 3.26 The Pharmacist should verbally warn all clients that the tablet may be associated with nausea or vomiting.
-If vomiting or severe diarrhoea occurs within 2 hours of taking the tablet, the client should seek further advice from a pharmacist, GP or Family Planning Clinic.1 - 3.27 Additionally, the Pharmacist should: - a) Highlight the failure rate and the need for follow up; - b) Stress that this supply takes care of this episode of unprotected sex only; - c) Advise them to abstain from sex or carefully use barrier methods until the onset of the next menstrual period and discuss future contraceptive needs; - d) Advise a follow up appointment with a Sexual and Reproductive health service or their GP in 3-4 weeks to ensure that the method has worked.
-This is especially important if: - They do not have a period within 3-4 weeks of taking the tablet; - Or the period is unusually light, short, or painful (possibility of failed method/ectopic pregnancy); - They should be advised to take an early morning sample of urine with them to that appointment; - e) They can attend the Sexual and Reproductive health service or GP earlier to discuss ongoing contraception.
+- The pharmacy name and address; - 'Keep out of reach of children'; - Directions for use; - Client identifier; - Date of supply. - 3.25 Clients who are supplied with Levonorgestrel or Ulipristal Acetate to take away should be advised to take it as soon as possible, and should be given the following before they leave the Pharmacy: - Dose, information and advice sheet on Levonorgestrel/Ulipristal Acetate, and - Guidance on how to take it, what happens next, and what to do if the tablet is lost / vomited. - 3.26 The Pharmacist should verbally warn all clients that the tablet may be associated with nausea or vomiting.
+If vomiting or severe diarrhoea occurs within 2 hours of taking the tablet, the client should seek further advice from a pharmacist, GP or sexual health clinic.1 - 3.27 Additionally, the Pharmacist should: - a) Highlight the failure rate and the need for follow up; - b) Stress that this supply takes care of this episode of unprotected sex only; - c) Advise them to abstain from sex or carefully use barrier methods until the onset of the next menstrual period and discuss future contraceptive needs; - d) Advise a follow up appointment with a Sexual and Reproductive health service or their GP in 3-4 weeks to ensure that the method has worked.
+This is especially important if: - They do not have a period within 3-4 weeks of taking the tablet; - Or the period is unusually light, short, or painful (possibility of failed method/ectopic pregnancy); - They should be advised to take an early morning sample of urine with them to that appointment; - e) Advise they can attend the Sexual and Reproductive health service or GP earlier to discuss ongoing contraception (such as oral contraception, or long acting reversible contraception). - f) The pharmacist can suggest the pharmacy oral contraception offer - 3.28 In order to offer a comprehensive service the pharmacist should offer, where appropriate, sign up to the free condoms scheme and a supply of condoms, the STI testing kit and (as mentioned above) the offer of oral contraception or other forms of contraception. - 3.29 Repeat use of EHC.
+If a person presents for EHC twice within a 12 month period, the PharmOutcomes EHC template will send a notification to Homerton Sexual Health Services to allow a follow up to discuss alternative forms of contraception.
+In order to facilitate this, contact details for the patients must be captured and entered correctly in the template.
+The pharmacist will be required to document this.